Last Updated: November 27, 2022

 Some of you have had traumatic instances of sinking of the earth, such as the tiny community of Benld, Illinois, where a seven-year-old elementary school built over old coal mines subsided suddenly and caused an unanticipated $26 million expense to taxpayers.

 But to take on the major causes that humans can influence, watch out for water use above and beyond the carrying capacity of your ecosystem.
+Think through the implications of an increasing demand for water in your community.
+For instance, see our answer to a site visitor's question about the impact of drilling large wells on neighboring properties.

 Map and monitor that underground aquifer system as an essential part of your land use intensity planning, zoning regulation, and hazard mitigation planning.